-- Pilates’ emphasis on controlled breathing with each movement not only boosts physical efficiency by decreasing unnecessary contractions but also facilitates proper alignment in posture and overall balance.
+- One to one Pilates’ emphasis on controlled breathing with each movement not only boosts physical efficiency by decreasing unnecessary contractions but also facilitates proper alignment in posture and overall balance.

 - In addition, the emphasis on elongation of each movement helps to open up the trunk and pelvic area allowing more range of motion resulting in more freedom of movement during dynamic activities.

 - With hemiplegia, there is a strong tendency to shift completely to the unaffected side, which only reinforces the weakness and poor motor control of the affected side.

 - As a result, the asymmetry in the physical body becomes reinforced as opposed to moving towards correction.
 By using Pilates principles to facilitate proper breathing and alignment, comes improved balance and with improved balance, comes increased confidence.
 For example a research study published in 2016

 For example a research study paper in 2016 proved that an 8-week Pilates training program improved the static and dynamic balance of patients with chronic stroke.
 If Pilates training that strengthens the deeper abdominal muscles is sustained for this duration, than these results can be obtained.
 Therefore, if these training parameters are used in the clinic when it becomes appropriate for the patient, a Pilates program can be an effective treatment for the recovery of walking ability, which is the highest objective of rehabilitation for patients with chronic stroke.
 (J Phys Ther Sci.
 2016 Jun; 28(6): 1819–1824.)